 CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises) has been facilitating collateral-free loans for MSMEs for quite a long time now.
 Any scheduled commercial or regional rural bank can become a part of the CGTMSE scheme by empanelling itself as a leading authority.
 The agency grants loans to MSMEs based on their credit standing via the lending agencies registered with it.
 The CGTMSE scheme provides working capital loans of up to 10 Lakhs without any collateral.
-However, for all credit facilities of amounts greater than ₹10 Lakhs (and up to ₹1 Crore), only primary security or mortgage of land and building will be covered under the CGTMSE scheme.
+However, for all credit facilities of amounts greater than ₹10 Lakhs (and up to ₹1 Crore), only primary security or mortgage of land and building will be covered under this government business loan scheme.

 The Micro Units Development and Refinance Agency (MUDRA) has a funding scheme where small businesses and start-ups can get financial support in low-cost credit.
 MUDRA loan is typically for micro or small businesses that operate in the manufacturing, trading, and services sectors.
 MUDRA Loans can be applied for through public and private sector banks, cooperative societies, small banks, scheduled commercial banks, and rural areas.
 A business firm can apply for the MUDRA loan scheme in three categories.

 Tarun Loan: up to ₹10,00,000